khchen/wNim/readme.md

 ![demo.nim](https://github.com/khchen/wNim/blob/master/docs/images/screenshot.png)

 ## Install
-With git on windows:
+With git on Windows:

     nimble install wNim

 Without git:

-    1. Download and unzip this moudle (by click "Code" button).
+    1. Download and unzip this module (by clicking the "Code" button).
-    2. Start a console, change current dir to the folder which include "wNim.nimble" file.
+    2. Start a console and change the current dir to the folder with the "wNim.nimble" file.
-       (for example: C:\wNim-master\wNim-master>)
+       (for example C:\wNim-master\wNim-master>)
     3. Run "nimble install"

 ## Import